fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

-# Metabolomics_DataAnalysis_Pipeline
+# Metabolomics Data Analysis Software - NEMeSIS
-Repository for the metabolomics data analysis pipeline.
-This pipeline includes both a jupyter notebook version and a graphical interface version.
+Repository for the metabolomics data analysis NEMeSIS software.
+It includes both a jupyter notebook version and a graphical interface version.

 ## Repository by: